electroglyph/contexto_solver/README.md

 - "fast_fail" = If a guess' distance is beyond the set threshold, immediately abandon the current strategy.

 - reranker = enable the reranking model.
 Not sure how much impact it has.
 I decided against including other additional models after my model comparison above.
-I'm not confident how well they would match up to contexto's own distance metric.
+I'm not sure how well they would match up to contexto's own distance metric.

 Strategy to help the solver get unstuck:

-- After returning from every strategy, if more than 25 tries have passed, try a random word.
+- After returning from every strategy, if more than 25 tries have passed since last random word, try a random word.

 ## Statistics